jivers-ucsd/ECE-229-Project---Group-7/README.md

 ```
 will give us video links from pewdiepie's channel and are stored in <code>source_links/gaming/pewdiepie.txt</code>.

+For news channels, links were obtained manually, so we could choose stories being covered by both

 For scraping subscriber counts, <code>get_subscribers</code>.
 The users need to be stored in <code>scraping/users.txt</code> in the format : [username] [type] [category]. <br>
 Ex: pewdiepie u gaming
 ```
 python get_subscribers.py
 ```
+Script can't get subscribers of channel types, subscriber count was collected manually for those.

 Comments scraped will be outputted in folder <code>data</code> under the directory corresponding to the content type, in a text file with name corresponding to file in <code>source_links</code>